June 2026

 Key Details

-• CoreWeave contracted for original 800 MW; new 830 MW available for additional customers
+• CoreWeave holds the original 800 MW; the new 830 MW is available for additional customers

 • Ultimate buildout potential remains 3.5 GW